GU4243-ADS/spring2018-project1-sophiebeiers/README.md

 ![](./figs/loveplts.png)

 The top plot shows the most common words MWS uses before "love" in her work.
 Often, she's talking about her own love, and the words that follow seem primarily positive.
 The second visualization again cements the notion that MWS is usually speaking about something positive when she writes about love.
-However, it's clear that the "afinn" lexicon couldn't fully represent sentiments of all of the preceding words; for instance, the words "mutual" and "love" combined normally would denote positivity, but "afinn" doesn't have a sentiment for "mutual."
-I also noticed that MWS sometimes speaks about "unrequited" love, another word that the "afinn" lexicon doesn't define as positive or negative.
+However, it's clear that the "AFINN" lexicon couldn't fully represent sentiments of all of the preceding words; for instance, the words "mutual" and "love" combined normally would denote positivity, but "AFINN" doesn't have a sentiment for "mutual."
+I also noticed that MWS sometimes speaks about "unrequited" love, another word that the "AFINN" lexicon doesn't define as positive or negative.

 #### K-means Clustering
 Lastly, I ran a K-means analysis on specifically MWS's work.
 The analysis clustered her work into four clusters that seemed to fit into sensible categories, but this analysis ultimately did not reveal much more about the sentiments or tendencies of MWS's work.